tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/introduction/introduction.md

 As a customer, you can:
   * View and identify the Java Runtimes.
-  * Install Java Runtimes.
+  * Install Java Runtimes and perform post java installation action.
   * Remove unwanted Java Runtimes.
-  * View and understand various status and logs of LCM work requests.
+  * View and understand various status and logs of work requests.
+  * Tracks Java servers and libraries.
+  * Perform cryptographic analysis of Java applications.
+  * Perform Java Flight Recording on Java applications.

 ## About this Workshop